Amin-MAG/My-Notes/Tile38.md

 ---
 title: Tile38
 draft: true
-tags: []
+tags: [databases, backend, reference]
 ---
 # Tile 38

-It is a database which is based on the Redis database.
-It can have both persistent or in-memory mechanism to store the data.
-This database is specifically for geospacitial purposes.
+It is a database based on Redis.
+It can use both persistent and in-memory mechanisms to store data.
+This database is specifically designed for geospatial purposes.

 You can use the `tile38-cli` to connect to the instance.